 Logo preload

-What the GDPR Means for Fulcrum and its Users
+What the GDPR means for Fulcrum and its users

 May 3, 2018

+As more security breaches and data thefts by hackers come to light, consumers are demanding increased transparency and responsiveness from companies that process or store their data.
 In response, the European Parliament approved the General Data Protection Regulation (GDPR) to protect EU citizens and residents from privacy and data breaches.

 As it affects Spatial Networks and Fulcrum users, we thought it might be useful to explain what the GDPR is and what we are doing to comply with the new rules.